Search by Provider Name

 FAMILY WELLNESS PROGRAM

-Resource Connection and Navigation services help people access resources before, during, or after a crisis, including food, health care financial assistance, education about Civil Rights and Responsibilities, advocacy, and internal referrals to our community partners.
+Assists people in navigating and accessing community resources before, during, or after a crisis.
+Resources include food, health care, education about Civil Rights and responsibilities, advocacy, and internal referrals to community partners.

 Parenting Support services help people in their role as parents through community cafes, the Casa Infantil Project, Strengthening Families Parenting Classes, advocacy, case management, diapers, baby formula, and other varying baby items.

-Document Preparation Services include simple Power of Attorney letters, Travel Consents for Minors, translations, and notarization of documents.
+Document Prepartion services include simple Power of Attorney letters, Travel Consents for Minors, translations, and notarization of documents.

 Form Completion services include public benefit applications (such as food stamps, housing, and Oregon Health Plan), divorce, custody, child support, small claims, name change forms from Marion County Circuit Court, passport applications, rental applications, DMV Forms, medical questionnaires, and job applications.